code-server-boilerplates/starter-pack/README.md

 * [ ] Have any referral links for Linode or Digital Ocean?
 Replace `https://rtapp.tk/SERVICEHERE-thepinsteam` into `https://rtapp.tk/SERVICEHERE-yourusernamehere`.
 Remember to create these shortlinks using our Kutt.it instance at <https://rtapp.tk>. (`SERVICEHERE` is either `linode` or `digitalocean`)
 * [ ] Change `Andrei Jiroh, Code Server Boilerplates maintainers, and its Contributors` in LICENSE file into `<Your name> and its Contributors` if you prefer not to bring this template into the `@code-server-boilerplates` org.
 Otherwise, change it into `<Your name>, Code Server Boilerplates maintainers, and its Contributors`.
 * [ ] Create an PAT using your account (service account is always preferred and we usually use them here).
 If you prefer not to, [request for our service account's PAT](rtapp.tk/ghp-request-form) and invite `RecapTimeBot` into your repi as an collaborator (or as an outside collaborator with write access).
 Remember that the PAT we gave to you is valid for 2 years and can be renewable, as long as you comply with the policies.
-* [ ] Read any comments in [`.github/workflows/push-to-registry.yml`](/.github/workflows/push-to-registry.yml)` if there's needed changes.
+* [ ] [Read this doc](/docs/post-repo-creation/setup-workflows.md) to setup GitHub Actions
 * [ ] Adopt [the Community Code of Conduct](https://github.com/MadeByThePinsHub/policies/blob/main/CODE_OF_CONDUCT.md), which based on Contributor Convenant v2.0.
 If you prefer not to go to
 * [ ] Finally, register your Code Server Boilerplate [here](https://cdr-deploy.repohubdev.tk/register) and our robots will send you both an invite into `@code-server-boilerplates` org through mail and also an new issue in your repo on instructions.
   * Once merged, we'll add your chart into our Helm Charts repo so you can see it on Artifact Hub and others to install it within the next hours or so.
 * [ ] Cheer, you just made it here!
 Congratulate yourself!
 Now make an new release using `v0.1.0` as the tag name and `v0.1.0 - Initial release` as the release title.
-In the release description, describe the initial release as you prefer and publish!
+In the release description, describe the initial release as you prefer and publish! ([Example release description available](/docs/release-management/template.txt))
   * Probably now create new boilerplates straight to the org or even [join The Pins Team](https://rtapp.tk/join-thepinsteam) (it's optional btw, and if you're interested you'll be invited into `@MadeByThePinsHub/Community-Hubs-Network-Board` first by humans soon once you maintain atleast 3 boilerplates here, you can leave anytime) to help us maintain them, among other tasks.

 Additional documentation for managing GitHub Actions workflows, issue templates and Dependabot are on [this documentation page](/docs/dotgithub-files.md).
 For base images we maintain for different Linux distros (Ubuntu, Arch Linux/Manjaro and Alpine), please see <https://github.com/code-server-boilerplates/base-docker-images>.
 The Debian base image in the root Dockerfile uses the official image from Coder called `codercom/code-server` in Docker Hub.

+### To fork or not to fork?

+In order for your contributions to count, you need to either duplicate the repo or generate anew one based on this one (which making updating the maintainers' docs harder).
+As per the GitHub Docs, contributions from forks are not counted except when merged to the upstream.

 ## Deploy